MicrosoftDocs/office-developer-client-docs/docs/excel-xll/creating-xlls.md

 # Creating XLLs

- * **Applies to:** Excel 2013 | Office 2013 | Visual Studio *
+**Applies to**: Excel 2013 | Office 2013 | Visual Studio

 If your DLL is self-contained or relies only on other libraries, you must know how to enable Microsoft Excel to access its functions and commands.
-For more information, see [How to: Access DLLs in Excel](how-to-access-dlls-in-excel.md).
+For more information, see [Access DLLs in Excel](how-to-access-dlls-in-excel.md).

 However, if your DLL needs to access Excel functionality (for example, to get the contents of a cell, to call a worksheet function, or to interrogate Excel to obtain workspace information), your code must be able to call back into Excel.